6 Financial Management Apps and Tools for Young Adults

 In your twenties, retirement seems like a far-off goal, if it's even something you think about at all.
 Saving, from the very first paycheck, is a great way to get started planning for your future, even if you're not sure what next week may bring.
 If your company offers a 401K plan, jump on it as soon as you can, contributing the maximum allowed, especially if your company matches contributions.
 It may cost you a few lunches or bottles of good wine each month, but you'll be very glad you did it in the future.

 Figuring out where your money goes each month, especially if you are being reimbursed for expenses related to your job, is essential to planning and budgeting.
 It's fine to create a spreadsheet and decide what you want to spend, but seeing what you do spend can be a wake-up call and can motivate you to be more conscious of your unnecessary expenses (those lattes add up).
 Wally is an app that makes it easy to get a picture of where you spend your money every day.
 You can take photos of your receipts, log expenses, and so much more with Wally.

 Once you get a picture of where your money is going, it's time to start planning a little more carefully.
-You Need A Budget is an app that will make starting and keeping a budget simple, if not easy (at first!).
+You Need A Budget is an app that will make starting and keeping a budget simple, if not easy.
 You Need A Budget can help with:

 - Planning expenses